Optimizing Images for SEO: A Comprehensive Guide

 Captions provide an opportunity to add context and engage users further.
 Use them to describe the image and highlight key information, but don't simply repeat the alt text.

 • A real estate company showcasing a gable roof could use a caption like, "The gable roof of this home basks in sunlight, providing energy efficiency and classic charm."
+This caption adds value by mentioning specific benefits like energy efficiency and aesthetic appeal, which goes beyond a simple description.

 • A scuba diving blog could caption an image: "A scuba diver explores a vibrant underwater world, teeming with marine life."
+This caption might also include a quote from the diver or a call to action to book a similar trip.

 Ensure the text surrounding your images is relevant and supports the image's topic.
 This helps search engines understand the image's context and improves your page's overall SEO.